bqi343/cp-notebook/Resources/Questions.md

 > Please suggest me a step by step process so that I can master DS and ALGO on my own and be great at coding.

-> I've been doing Programming since almost 2 years, And I didn't see a much progress.
-I sometimes struggle with Div2 C in contest time.
-I have solved almost 400 problems from different OJs like spoj, codechef or cf. I generally got fear from higher difficulty problems.

-> i left coding some months ago. i was distressed as i was not doing well as i was not improving , the time when i started codechef contests  i was stuck on question 4 or 5 and now also i m stuck on same level questions

-> i heard that you also reply and train people. all i want from you sir show me the way to do competitive programming i'm not good in mathematics but i really wanna work hard in algortihms/ds i haven't anybody else that interested in CP so i just wanna take guide from you sir please :) show me the way only and i'll surely do that and yes there are tons of blogs about CP how to get start and blah blah but i wanna learn from you people so sir i'm expecting my answer from you if you won't reply i'll lose my motivation please sir :) reply me and may god bless you thanks soo much. please just show me the way like what to do first (1) step (2) step (3) step please guide me like that i'm not saying just teach me i'm saying show me the way and i'll find resources and surely i'll do thanks soo much sir please reply me
+> all i want from you sir show me the way to do competitive programming i'm not good in mathematics but i really wanna work hard in algortihms/ds i haven't anybody else that interested in CP so i just wanna take guide from you sir please :) show me the way only and i'll surely do that and yes there are tons of blogs about CP how to get start and blah blah but i wanna learn from you people so sir i'm expecting my answer from you if you won't reply i'll lose my motivation please sir :) reply me and may god bless you thanks soo much. please just show me the way like what to do first (1) step (2) step (3) step please guide me like that i'm not saying just teach me i'm saying show me the way and i'll find resources and surely i'll do thanks soo much sir please reply me

 > hey can u tell how to practice for cp ?